PimWR/Demcom_Festival_Scheduler_HOU/README.md

 ## Intro

-As a Houdini artist / TD ( and soon to be Synthetic Data Engineer at Demcon! ), I couldn't resist doing this challenge in Houdini.
+As a Houdini artist ( and soon to be Synthetic Data Engineer at Demcon! ), I couldn't resist doing this challenge in Houdini.
 As far as using python; I used python (inside Houdini) to make main festival scheduler.
 I added the code in "scripts/scheduler.py" that is used in the Python node inside Houdini.
 I commented out soome the Houdini related code, so it should be able to run from a commandline.

-The output is pushed downstream in houdini to create a procedural Festival overview.
+The output is pushed downstream to proceduraly create a festival overview in Houdini.

 All 1100+ Demcon employees are attending this festival.
 Make sure you plan ahead, because you have little time to go from one to the next, as you can see in the preview ;)